Süddeutsche Glasmanufaktur - Theodor Wieseler / Wieseler & Beeri / Wieseler & Mahler

 References: John McGregor Character Steins Wieseler & Mahler WMF Albert Gieseler Shop front

-The Frauenkirche Tower usually attributed to Hauber & Reuther, but in this case identified as Merkelbach & Wick by the capacity mark.
+The Frauenkirche Tower usually attributed to Hauber & Reuther, but in this case identified as Simon Peter Gerz by the 0.5l capacity mark.

 Wieseler & Mahler (since 1886), Karolinenstraße 27, Nuremberg.
 Photograph dated 2009.